Domestic violence and abusive relationships

 If abuse happens once, it can happen again.
 It can progress into a 'cycle of abuse' that may involve different phases.

-First there is a build-up — tension starts to increase, with verbal, emotional or financial abuse.
-This may then be followed by the stand over, when the behaviour gets worse and the person being abused may feel they are 'walking on egg shells'.
+First there is a build-up — tension starts to increase, with verbal, emotional or financial abuse occurring.
+The abuser may become moody and withdraw affection.
+The person being abused may feel that they have to check their behaviour to avoid triggering the abuser.

 Next comes the explosion.
 Things erupt, and this may result in violence.

-Afterwards, the abuser may feel remorse, when they are ashamed of their behaviour and try to justify it.
-The abuser may seem distant or start a pursuit, when they promise not to do it again, make excuses or pay more attention to the person they have abused.
+Afterwards, the abuser may feel remorse.
+This is when they are ashamed of their behaviour and try to justify it.
+The abuser may try to apologise and beg forgiveness.
+They may promise not to do it again, make excuses or pay more attention to the person they have abused.

 What can I do if I'm in an abusive relationship?